ISISComputingGroup/ibex_developers_manual/Galils-Under-SECI.md

 Offset to apply in IBEX

 - As the home value in IBEX should be 0, this should likely be set to `SECI Homeval - offset - user offset` (Please check my maths here - I'm not sure about that `-` it could be `+`)
+- Note also that there is an option to not apply the home offset and so 0 is used in that situation for the `SECI Homeval`

 Backlash